 What Is the True Cost of a Merchant Cash Advance?

-Add all of the other fees with the APR to find the true cost of a merchant cash advance.
+Add all of the other fees to the APR to find the true cost of a merchant cash advance.
 The APR provides a consistent representation of the annual interest rate for borrowing.
+However, it doesn't reflect the total cost of borrowing because it excludes fees.
+So, you have to add additional charges back, such as origination fees and processing fees.

+Ensure you understand the terms of your merchant cash advance agreement.
+Additional fees could increase borrowing costs.
 This is also one of the reasons you should be wary of merchant cash advance offers.
 Take time to get to know your provider.
 Check if they have an established website and if there are real people behind the company.
-Make sure they’re legitimate.
+Make sure they're legitimate.

 When Are Merchant Cash Advances Typically Used?

-In fact, it’s often used to cover working capital expenses, such as handling emergencies, paying rent on time, or covering employee wages and salaries.
-Most businesses that are successful in leveraging cash advances use it to fund high-profit opportunities.
+A merchant cash advance is a type of small business financing that's easy to qualify for because it's accessible, quick, and easy.
+In fact, it's often used to cover working capital expenses, such as handling emergencies, paying rent on time, or covering employee wages and salaries.
+Most businesses that are successful in leveraging cash advances use them to fund high-profit opportunities.
 For example, you can cover the cost of an MCA if you use it to stock up on a quick-turnaround inventory.

 Other ways to use an MCA to meet your current business needs or expand your operations include:

-• Maintaining or renting equipment.
+Maintaining or renting equipment.
 You can use an MCA to expand your operating capacity by renting machinery to increase production.
 Business owners can also use the money to repair broken equipment.

-• Hiring workers.
+Hiring workers.
 You can use MCA funds to bring in extra help during peak seasons.

-• Using it for emergencies.
+Using it for emergencies.
 An MCA can help you out in a bind when unexpected things happen, such as downturns because of a pandemic.
 You can also use it to pay off your tax liabilities or other loans to avoid late fees.

 The Benefits of Merchant Cash Advances